tranasinghe/SimpleNewsWebsite/README.md

 Synopsis
 ---------
 This is a very basic MVC web application.
 MVC layout is a custom library which is developed by myself and it has essencial set of classes only.
 MVC library could find under `Lib` directory.

 I have used Bootsratp and JQuery for the frontend.

 Installation
 ------------
-Database backup file in `database/news_site.sql`.
+Restore the database, db backup file in `database/news_site.sql`.
 Then setup database connection in `App/Config/database.php`.
-Once configureation done create a vertualhost on apache webserver
+Once configureation are done create a vertualhost on apache webserver

 `<VirtualHost *:80>`